Behavioral Health Continuum Infrastructure Program

 The California Department of Health Care Services (DHCS) launched the Behavioral Health Continuum Infrastructure Program (BHCIP) to address historic gaps in the behavioral health care continuum and meet the growing demand for services and support across the life span of vulnerable individuals in need.

-Included among the application requirements is city, nonprofit, or for-profit applicants must include a letter of support from their county behavioral health agency.
+Included among the application requirements: City, nonprofit, or for-profit applicants must include a letter of support from their county behavioral health agency.

-• You will be required to attest that you have read and understand the DMH and DPH-SAPC requirements to become a County contracted provider (see resources section).
+2. You will be required to attest that you have read and understand the DMH and DPH-SAPC requirements to become a County contracted provider (see resources section).
 A County contract is necessary for providers serving Medi-Cal clients.
-DHCS stipulates that projects must make a commitment to serve Medi-Cal beneficiaries
+DHCS stipulates that projects must make a commitment to serve Medi-Cal beneficiaries.

 Webinars

-Bond BHCIP Round 1: Launch Ready Informational Webinar (August 7, 2024)
+Bond BHCIP Round 2: Unmet Needs General Informational Webinar

-DHCS and Advocates for Human Potential (AHP), the BHCIP administrative entity, hosted an informational webinar for all prospective applicants.
-The webinar offered an overview of the funding opportunity and information related to the application and award processes.
+DHCS and Advocates for Human Potential (AHP), the BHCIP administrative entity, hosted a general informational webinar on June 23, 2025.
+All prospective applicants are invited to view the recording.
+The webinar reviewed this funding opportunity and the application and award processes.

 Resources